use-inkubator/Ecosystem-Grants/applications/FanChain.md

 Our Head office is located in Hanoi, with representative offices in Danang.
 We work with customers from different parts of the globe like Hong Kong, Japan, Singapore, UK to help them build products like Crypto Trading Platform, Launchpad, Securities Tokenization Offerings, eWallets, and NFT Marketplace, etc.

+We have successfully developed the [VAR NFT Generator](https://var-nft-generator.vercel.app/), a platform where users can create and customize their own NFT collections, mint NFTs, and sell them directly.
+This demonstrates our team's expertise in the NFT space and our ability to build user-friendly tools for creators and collectors.
+By leveraging our experience and technical skills, we are confident in our ability to deliver the FanChain platform as an innovative solution for content creators and their fans within the ink! ecosystem.
 ### Team Code Repos

 As an outsourcing company, we adhere to strict security and confidentiality policies, and we cannot publicly share our source code on GitHub.
 However, we can provide code samples or demonstrate our expertise through other means, such as technical discussions, presentations, or anonymized case studies, upon request.